jhilberdink/PyBer_Analysis/README.md

 ## Overview of the analysis

-This project breaks down PyBer ride share data to see how it differs for urban, suburban, and rural city types.
-To complete the analysis, I looked at differences in the number of drivers, number of rides, and fares for the three city types.
+This project compares PyBer ride-sharing data across different types of cities in 2019.
+To complete the analysis, I looked at differences in the number of drivers, number of rides, and fares for urban, suburban, and rural cities.
 Finally, I calculated the weekly fare totals for the different city types.

 ## Results